 Vines (runners) in Irish potato.
 Some are grown from rhizomes as in grasses and ginger with horizontal underground stems, containing nodes and internodes.
 Also, the roots of plants can be used as is the case of breadfruit-and carrot and cut leaf as in the case of bryophyllum.

-Advantages of vegetative propagation:
+Advantages of vegetative propagation of crops:

 1. It enables crop to produce in very short time e.g. citrus.